Joe E. Mann

 Joe Eugene Mann (July 8, 1922 – September 19, 1944) was a United States Army soldier and a recipient of the United States military's highest decoration – the Medal of Honor – for his actions in World War II.

 Biography

-Mann joined the Army from Seattle, Washington in August 1942, and by September 18, 1944 was serving as a private first class in Company H, 502nd Parachute Infantry Regiment, 101st Airborne Division.
-On that day, in Best, the Netherlands, he single-handedly destroyed an enemy emplacement and continued to fire on the enemy from an exposed position until being wounded.
+Joe Eugene Mann was born on July 8, 1922 in rural Reardan, Washington.
+Joe was the fifth of nine children, and was raised on his families eastern Washington farm.
+He played high school football, during which he sustained a broken clavicle.
+Mann joined the Army from Seattle, Washington in August 1942, desiring to become a pilot in the United States Army Air Corps, although his prior clavicular injury disqualified him from this.
+Instead he volunteered for parachute infantry training and was assigned to the 506th Parachute Infantry Regiment and deployed to England to stage for Operation Overlord.
+Mann was transferred to the 502nd Parachute Infantry Regiment, and suffered a hernia during a training jump which prevented him from participating in the D-Day parachute jump on June 6, 1944.
+Mann recovered from his injury and participated in Operation Market Garden, assigned to Company H, 3rd Battalion, 502nd PIR, jumping into Holland on September 17.
+The following day, in Best, the Netherlands, he single-handedly destroyed an enemy emplacement and continued to fire on the enemy from an exposed position until being wounded.
 Despite his wounds, he insisted on serving guard duty during the night.
 The next morning, during an enemy attack, Mann smothered the blast of a hand grenade with his body, sacrificing himself to protect those around him.
 For these actions, he was posthumously awarded the Medal of Honor a year later, on August 30, 1945.

-Mann, aged 22 at his death, was buried in Greenwood Memorial Terrace, Spokane, Washington.